 For an overview of firms' academic entry criteria (including minimum A-level grades) check out our table of Application and selection criteria.

-Some kind of legal experience, whether it’s organising events for your university law society or shadowing your aunt’s neighbour’s lawyer friend, is crucial since you need to convince prospective employers that you’re serious about the profession.
+Some kind of legal experience, whether it’s organising events for your university law society or shadowing your aunt’s neighbour’s lawyer friend, is crucial, since you need to convince prospective employers that you’re serious about the profession.
 “If you haven't been in a firm before, you'll have a hard time convincing us,” says a managing partner.
 “It's far better to see that candidates have experienced what lawyers do and still want to do it.”
-You can acquire experience later on through open days and vacation schemes, but it’s never too early to start, not least because vac schemes and open days are now devilishly hard to get onto.
+You can get experience later on through open days and vacation schemes, but it’s never too early to start, not least because vac schemes and open days are now devilishly hard to get onto.

 Coming from overseas

 If you're a non-Brit and you want to become a lawyer in the UK, your best bet is to study here and then follow the standard route to qualification.
 Some people do join the profession after completing studies overseas, but the recognition of foreign degrees and qualifications is a complex business.
 A specific programme called the Qualified Lawyer Transfer Scheme (QLTS) exists for those who are already practising lawyers overseas and are moving to the UK.
 In some cases firms will pay for you to do the QLTS and then undertake a traineeship with them.
 When the Solicitors Qualifying Examination is introduced in 2020 it will replace the QLTS.
 Elsewhere on this website you can read more about qualifying from overseas.